nich2000/ncs/README.md

 # ncs
-NIch Сlient Server with its own binary protocol
+NIch client-server with its own binary protocol